 After 2 weeks at Thinking Notes as an intern working on SEO Projects, I am glad to say that I have picked up several useful skills and tools for learning the trade and expanding my knowledge of businesses.
 In this technologically dependent industry, I noticed that there were some non-technical skills which were crucial for development.
-Some of these might be covered in another article aptly titled “Hallmarks of A Brilliant SEO Company“.

 #1: Always Track Your Progress